Current Gallery: Post-Edwardian & Modern / postedwardianmodern232

 2022

-Costume seen on an extra as a Battersea Town Hall Royal British Legion Dance Attendee
+Costume seen on an extra as a Battersea Town Hall Royal British Legion Dance attendee

 Additional Images